 Vehicles with nominal 16 volt electrical systems equipped with race type alternators may reach 18.6 volts while the engine is running.
 The WEGO will shut off if the voltage exceeds 18.0 volts.
 Call our tech support before attempting to install any WEGO system on a nominal 16 volt electrical system with an alternator.

 TROUBLESHOOTING FLOWCHART

-Follow the troubleshooting flowchart shown below for each channel.
-Experience has shown that most units returned for warranty are OK and another problem, such as user error, degraded sensors, or bad power connections is later identified.
+Follow the troubleshooting flowchart shown below.
+Experience has shown that most units returned for warranty are OK and another problem, such as user error, a degraded sensor, or bad power connections is later identified.

 Troubleshooting Flowchart